-Gathering senior congressional staff, this session will seek to understand what Congress needs to see from Puerto Rico to accelerate the release of federal funds.
+Over the course of a granular interview with a former U.S. Congressman and a top Washington lobbyist, we will seek to understand what Congress needs to see from Puerto Rico to accelerate the release of federal funds.

 The incoming President of the Puerto Rico Energy Commission inherits an agency whose independence is regarded as vital both by many Puerto Rican stakeholders and international investors.
-The Commission was recently subsumed into a broader regulatory agency and will now be know as the Energy Bureau.
+The Commission was recently subsumed into a broader regulatory agency and will now be known as the Energy Bureau.
 What are the implications for the regulation of the energy market?
-Where are the lines of jurisdiction drawn between the agency and PREPA and where does the new Bureau have oversight?
+Where are the lines of jurisdiction drawn between the agency and PREPA, and where does the new Bureau have oversight?
 Elsewhere, what is the Bureau’s position on microgrids, distributed generation, and renewables?

-The Government of Puerto Rico recently released a draft Puerto Rico Disaster Recovery Action Plan detailing how it intends to use the next tranche of $8.2 billion in federal CDBG-DR funding, including a $436 million program for solar and storage incentives for resilient energy and water installations; a $75-million program for Community Resilience Centers; and a $100-million revolving loan fund to support contractors facing credit risks from the disaster.
+The Government of Puerto Rico recently released a draft Puerto Rico Disaster Recovery Action Plan detailing how it intends to use the next tranche of $8.2 billion in federal CDBG-DR funding, including a $436-million program for solar and storage incentives for resilient energy and water installations; a $75-million program for Community Resilience Centers; and a $100-million revolving loan fund to support contractors facing credit risks from the disaster.